MicroFocus/ADM-Bamboo-CI-plugin/README.md

 This plugin contains the Micro Focus Software products capabilities.

 The products currently supported are:
-- Load Runner
+- LoadRunner
-- Performance Center
+- LoadRunner Enterprise
 - UFT
 - SV
 - SRF